QR5.7.1 The Simulation Hypothesis

 QR5.6.6 Armageddon

-Armageddon, the end of days, depends in physics on how space is curved overall.
-Relativity lets space curve but doesn’t specify how it is curved.
-In mathematics, a positively curved space will eventually stop expanding and contract in a big crunch, but a negatively curved space will expand faster and faster forever because there isn’t enough mass to stop it leading to a big freeze.
-The latter was expected until cosmology discovered that the expansion of space is accelerating not slowing down (Cowen, 2013), so space is negatively curved.
+Armageddon, the end of days, is the bible description of how our world ends, but in physics, the end depends on how space is curved overall.
+Relativity lets space curve, but doesn’t specify how it does so.
+A positively curved space will eventually stop expanding and contract in a big crunch, but a negatively curved space will expand faster and faster because there isn’t enough mass to stop it, ending in a big freeze.
+The latter was expected until cosmology discovered that space is expanding faster not slower (Cowen, 2013), so space is negatively curved.

 If our space is the inner surface of an expanding hyper-bubble (2.4.1), it will have the slight negative curvature that cosmology predicts, but that doesn’t mean it will expand forever.
 If our universe is an expanding bubble in a quantum bulk, there are probably others, so they will eventually meet.
 What happens when one pocket universe, as Guth calls them, meets another?